-Issues around availability of council owned stock for households to move into, from temporary accommodation, and delays in turning around properties so that they are ready to let have been identified as contributing to a "silting up" of temporary accommodation.
+Issues around availability of council owned homes for households to move into, from temporary accommodation, and delays in turning around properties so that they are ready to let can contribute to a "silting up" of temporary accommodation.
 There is also limited appropriate move on options for people with complex needs, and who return to the Council's Housing Solutions Service for assistance when their previous accommodation arrangements have broken down.

-There is a limited availability of private rented sector accommodation that is both affordable (in line with Local Housing Allowance levels), and of a good quality, although we have plans in place to work in partnership with a key provider in the voluntary sector to increase access.
-The Strategy Action Plan gives more detail about this.
+There is a limited availability of private rented sector accommodation that is both affordable (in line with Local Housing Allowance levels), and of a good quality.
+The Council plans to work in partnership with a key provider in the voluntary sector to increase access to the sector and so expand housing supply.
+Our Action Plan gives more detail about this.